sterpe/vim-jslint/README.md

 - You also can call it manually via `:JSUpdate`.

-- You can toggle jslint and jshint with the command `:JSToggle`.
+- You can toggle `jslint` and `jshint` engines with the command `:JSToggle`.

-- You can toggle automatic checking on or off with the command `:JSToggleEnable`.
+- You can toggle automatically checking on or off with the command `:JSToggleEnable`.
 You can modify your `~/.vimrc` file to bind this command to a key or to turn off error checking by default.

 - (optional) Putting all jslint options into one file -- `.jslintrc` .
 The `.jslintrc` file should be placed under the root of project.
 It will be used as